raphael-proust/raphael-proust.github.io/cv.md

-	This software component involves concurrency (information is received from different peers at unpredictable times, but operations must be applied to the state sequentially) and more specifically defensive scheduling: ensuring that no peer can carry out a denial of service attack by saturating a node to the point that it ignores other nodes.
+	This software component involves concurrency (information is received from different peers at unpredictable times, but operations must be applied to the state sequentially) and more specifically defensive scheduling: it must protect against potential denial of service attacks whereby malicious peers saturate a node to the point that it ignores other, non-malicous, nodes.
 It also involves a high level of abstraction because the nature of the state and the way information is folded into it depends on another software component (the economic protocol) that can change dynamically.

 	The development of this new mempool led to the release of [`lwt-pipeline`](https://gitlab.com/nomadic-labs/lwt_pipeline) and the